 You are advised that under the UK GDPR, you may use your right of access to request information about you and your academic performance, this may include:

-- the teacher assessment
+- the examiner's assessment

-- written comments about the provisional grade and/or rank order
+- written comments about the provisional grade

 - records of past performance

 However, you do not have the right to access any information that you have recorded yourself.
 This means that you cannot get copies of your answers from examinations or assessments.